affederaffe/CustomPlatforms/README.md

 In the inspector, click "Export".
 Navigate to your CustomPlatforms folder, and press save.

 6. Share your custom platform with other players by uploading the .plat file

+## Hall of Fame (Credits for major rework contributions)
+#### AkaRaiden - (The QA Department, Beta Tester, Tome of Wisdom)
+  - Without him this would have taken so much more time than it did.

+#### Rolo - (The Master Mind, Inventor CustomPlatforms)
+  - Went out of her way to help me clean up after six people messed with this.

+#### Panics - (Chief Investigator)
+  - Helped me get an initial grasp on the damage.